megakevin/end-point-blog/2025/09/implementing-business-logic-ddd-part-2.md

 }
 ```

 In code, when we want to retrieve an order from storage, what we do is fetch all its events, iterate over them and apply the changes they represent to an in-memory object, until it is fully reconstructed, or "rehydrated".
-In the context of event sourcing, we call these representations of collections of events, projections.
+In the context of event sourcing, we call these representations of collections of events, **projections**.
 In an event sourced domain model, aggregates leverage these projections to figure out their current state.

 ```csharp
 // This is a hypothetical order aggregate in an event sourced domain model.